jasminehong2392/hongljasmine-recipes/README.md

 **Missingness of rating Based on Minutes** <br>
-Null hypothesis: the distribution of the minutes when rating is missing is the same as the distribution of the minutes when rating is not missing
+*null hypothesis*: the distribution of the minutes when rating is missing is the same as the distribution of the minutes when rating is not missing

-Alternative hypothesis: the distribution of the minutes when rating is missing is different from the distribution of the minutes when rating is not missing <br>
+*alternative hypothesis*: the distribution of the minutes when rating is missing is different from the distribution of the minutes when rating is not missing <br>
-Observed Statistic: the absolute difference between minutes mean of these two distributions. <br>
+*observed statistic*: the absolute difference between minutes mean of these two distributions. <br>

 <iframe
   src="assets/missingness2.html"